 - Fires aboard ships or in port buildings

 Transporting goods is an invisible process for many, but at JAXPORT, thousands of stevedores, longshoremen, and other workers are loading and unloading containers to and from vessels, moving them on trucks and getting them to the stores where shoppers buy products.
 Loading and unloading multi-ton containers full of cargo is a demanding and dangerous job, and accidents occur frequently in large ports such as Jacksonville.
 These accidents are usually caused by:

 - Unseaworthy vessels

 - Negligence by employers

 - Hull breaches

 - Vessel not designed or equipped properly

-Maritime workers, including onshore employees as well as seamen on cargo vessels, are often injured when heavy objects, such as steel pipes or wooden crates, fall from one deck of a ship to another or are dropped when a crane’s hoist breaks in midlift.
+Maritime workers often suffer injuries when heavy objects, such as steel pipes or wooden crates, fall from one deck of a ship to another.
+They can also suffer injuries if an object drops due to a crane’s hoist breaking mid-lift.
 They can also be struck by machinery being used by careless or poorly trained operators.

 Victims of maritime accidents suffer serious injuries that can cause permanent disability or death.
 Common injuries caused by maritime accidents include: